Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 • The meals

-• The use of medicines or cosmetics
+• The use of medications or cosmetics

-• Applying or removing make-up
+• Applying or removing makeup

 Always wash your hands before and after…